jeffpar/pcjs.v1/README.md

 [Demos](/docs/pcjs/demos/)), your browser will probably be unable to load all of them, due to security restrictions.
 Using the bundled web server is the preferred solution.

-Aside from the [PCjs](my_modules/pcjs-client/lib/) and [C1Pjs](my_modules/c1pjs-client/lib/) applications, [DiskDump](my_modules/diskdump/) is another important module.
-Originally created to dump existing disk images as JSON, **DiskDump** has evolved into a full-featured disk image generator, capable of creating PC-compatible diskette *and* hard disk images from either lists *or* directories of files (including all subdirectories), and supports both command-line and web interfaces.
+The project includes a large selection of disk images, and a powerful [DiskDump](my_modules/diskdump/) utility that runs on both the client and server, featuring a command-line interface (CLI) and web server API.
+Originally created to dump existing disk images as JSON, **DiskDump** has evolved into a full-featured disk image generator, capable of creating PC-compatible diskette *and* hard disk images from either lists *or* directories of files (including all subdirectories).

 ### Installing PCjs